 Here are my top 4 headline formulas

-When I went to college and even in high school they really never taught me how to write copy to make money.
+When I went to college and even in high school, they never taught me how to write copy.

-I did have a basic understanding of benefits instead of the features.
+I did have a basic understanding of the benefits instead of the features.

 So naturally, you start looking at other people's work and then copy competitor's writing.

-That generally is a short-term solution and doesn't usually last too long.
+That generally is a short-term solution and doesn't last too long.

-I found out over the years that you need to be creative and come up with your own headlines, you will notice overtime if you look at newspapers and magazines that a lot of the headlines are very similar.
+I found out over the years; you need to be creative and come up with your own unique headlines.

-Topics can be very different, but the attention-grabbing headlines can be very similar.
+Topics can be very different, but the attention-grabbing headlines are similar.

 1. Big Promise Without the Pain

-Everyone wants the easy pill these days. the benefits without the pain.
+Everyone wants the easy pill these days, think the benefits without the pain.